 Involuntary muscle contractions sometimes make muscles other than the eyelids twitch.
-But this shouldn’t be confused with a nervous tick.
-Whether motor (a sudden and brief motion) or vocal (a sound), nervous ticks appear suddenly and repetitively within an otherwise normal behaviour.
+But this shouldn’t be confused with a nervous tic.
+Whether motor (a sudden and brief motion) or vocal (a sound), nervous tics appear suddenly and repetitively within an otherwise normal behaviour.
 This can include blinking repeatedly or constantly clearing your throat.
-These ticks, known as “unvoluntary” movements, are neither voluntary or physically involuntary: if you try really hard to refrain from doing them, you can usually control them.
-It would appear that stress and lack of sleep play a role in the appearance and intensity of ticks.
+These tics, known as “unvoluntary” movements, are neither voluntary or physically involuntary: if you try really hard to refrain from doing them, you can usually control them.
+It would appear that stress and lack of sleep play a role in the appearance and intensity of tics.

-Nervous ticks generally first appear in children and can be divided into two types: transitory and chronic.
-Transitory ticks affect 5% to 25% of school-aged children, especially boys.
+Nervous tics generally first appear in children and can be divided into two types: transitory and chronic.
+Transitory tics affect 5% to 25% of school-aged children, especially boys.
 They’re often only temporary, affecting children for anywhere from a few weeks to a few months.
-If the tick or ticks last longer than that, they are considered chronic.
-Less than 1% of children are affected by chronic ticks.
+If the tic or tics last longer than that, they are considered chronic.
+Less than 1% of children are affected by chronic tics.

 The actual cause of these eyelid acrobatics remains unknown, but certain triggers have been identified: